ailab-bio/GraphINVENT2/tutorials/3_visualizing_molecules.md

 ## Visualizing molecules
-After generating structures using GraphINVENT, you will almost certainly want to visualize them.
+After generating structures using GraphINVENT2, you will almost certainly want to visualize them.
 Below we provide some examples using RDKit for visualizing the molecules in simple but elegant grids.

 ### Drawing a grid of molecules
 Assuming you use the trained models to generate thousands (if not more) molecules, you *probably* don't want to visualize all of them in one massive grid.
 A more reasonable thing to do is to randomly sample a small subset for visualization.